Jas000n/Jas000n.github.io/README.md

 An AI researcher with a strong background in software engineering, I excel at mastering new tools and tackling complex challenges efficiently.
 With a proven track record in handling LIDAR point clouds, occupancy prediction and End2End driving, I am eager to apply my technical skills to advance research in 3D vision, integrating deep learning into autonomous systems.
 ## Education
 - NEU
-  - BE in Software Engineering
+  - Bachelor of Engineering in SE
 - NYU
-  - MS in Computer Science
+  - Master of Science in CS

 ## Experience
 - TA for CS6233 Operating System (Sep.
 2024 - Present)